 Furthermore, our staff has been vetted by the YMCA through background checks, so you can feel completely safe with the instruction you will receive!

 Tang Soo Do focuses primarily on the “stand-up” aspects of martial arts (kicks, punches, and blocks).
 In the self-defense training, you will also find heavy usage of joint-locks and counter-strikes.

-As we hold the safety of our students in the highest regard, all free sparring in preparation for tournaments is a “light-to-no-contact” activity.
+As we hold the safety of our students in the highest regard, all free sparring is a “light-to-medium-contact” activity.
 All students interested in sparring are required to wear protective equipment (head, foot, and hand gear, mouth-guard, and protective cup (for males).
 Although not required, you are also welcome to invest in chest protectors, face shields, and shin guards.
 Sparring is allowed ONLY under the direct supervision of an instructor.
 Please see LTMA staff for sparring gear packages we have available at a discount.

 Keep in mind, our goal is not to promote violence in the first place.
 Rather, it is to develop the student as a person, while teaching useful self-defense techniques as a part of our broader art form.